 A rare chance to enjoy Tahitian culture in Tokyo.
-Head to Venus Fort for good food, fresh pineapple juice, Tahitian beer, music, dance, clothing and more.
-The festival has been running since 2008 and is always cheapo-friendly fun for the whole family.
+Head to Musashi-Kosugi for good food, fresh pineapple juice, Tahitian beer, music, dance, clothing and more.
+The festival has been running since 2008 (it used to take place at the now closed Venus Fort in Odaiba) and is always cheapo-friendly fun for the whole family.

 The two venues that have been announced are Kosugi Core Park (in front of Musashi-Kosugi Station) and Grand Tree Musashikosugi.